brandonFoundery/ByteForge/Requirements_Generation_System/fy-wb-midway-docs/docs/technical/architecture_document.md

 ## 1. Executive Summary

 ### 1.1 Architecture Vision
-The FY.WB.Midway platform is designed as a modern, cloud-native SAAS solution built on Microsoft Azure, following Clean Architecture principles and CQRS patterns.
+The LSOMigrator platform is designed as a modern, cloud-native SAAS solution built on Microsoft Azure, following Clean Architecture principles and CQRS patterns.
 The system provides a scalable, maintainable, and secure logistics management platform.

 ### 1.2 Key Architectural Decisions
 - **Frontend**: Next.js with TypeScript and Tailwind CSS